Apollo Global Management, Inc. 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 research snapshot

 ai Confidence

-High for original principal amount, denomination, coupon, maturity, reset formula, payment schedule, and issuer-reported operating data.
-Medium for the June 26 quote.
-Low for short-term technical timing because a current APOS chart series was not independently available.
+High for original principal amount, denomination, coupon, maturity, reset formula, payment schedule, issuer-reported operating data, and the July 31 closing price.
+Medium for short-term technical timing because APOS trading volume is thin.
+Low for any precise multi-year price forecast.

 investment Certainty